wkumari/draft-vandergaast-edns-client-subnet/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-Contavalli, et al.        Expires April 3, 2015                 [Page 1]
+   This Internet-Draft will expire on April 6, 2015.

-Internet-Draft        Client Subnet in DNS Requests       September 2014
+Contavalli, et al.        Expires April 6, 2015                 [Page 1]

-   This Internet-Draft will expire on April 3, 2015.
+Internet-Draft        Client Subnet in DNS Requests         October 2014

 Copyright Notice